alphagov/govuk-design-system/src/patterns/complete-multiple-tasks/index.md

 {% from "_example.njk" import example %}

-Task list pages help users understand:
+Complete multiple tasks pages help users understand:

 - the tasks involved in completing a transaction
 - the order they should complete tasks in